Global-Chem/global-chem/academic/paper.md

 To capture enough chemical lists we communicated, debated and elected papers of relevance and wrote a dictionary of IUPAC/Preferred to SMILES **manually** to effectively learn the language, organize the chemicals appropiately by their purpose, and develop rules to ensure data integrity and consistency.
 We developed an in-house automated workflow to process IUPAC/Preferred to SMILES to CGenFF (40) to enable us to safely exchange chemical information between collaborators by something we can naturally speak to select the most relevant compounds for forcefield paramitirization.

 Selecting chemical compounds requires expertise.
-Expertise is gained by experience and reading about a dedicated discipline.
-Dedicated displines most often has a set of common functional groups that are relevant to that community, this allows us to focus on compounds that are valuable.
+Expertise is gained by experience and studying a dedicated discipline.
+Dedicated displines most often have a set of common functional groups that are relevant to that community, this allows us to focus on compounds that are valuable.
 We do not need all the compounds, since a lot of them are not useful or not possible.
 In our paper, we describe how `Global-Chem`, an open source knowledge graph, was developed to facilitate the ability of scientists in both academia and industry to make their compounds of interest readily available to the scientific community in the form of objects that may be directly accessed from python.

 <p align="center">
 <img width="1000" alt="Screen Shot 2022-07-16 at 5 29 41 PM" src="https://user-images.githubusercontent.com/11812946/179372511-61758864-6b0a-410e-b15f-578fd8227a14.png">